 If you plan to shoot video, a variable neutral density filter is awesome – but you probably won’t need one otherwise.

 - Size can be a slight deterrent, especially if you frequently travel.
 But consider responsiveness – slr cameras are designed to capture split-second action.

 MAKE SURE it’s comfortable to hold for long enough to photograph whatever you love.

-- Weight Can you hold it up for a whole game??
+- Weight Can you hold it up for a whole game or party??

 - Updates!
 Plan to replace your camera body about every 5 years to take advantage of current technology (latest advances in low light shooting are mind-blowing compared to the camera models 5 years ago).
-Keep in mind (some) camera manufacturers are always updating – newer bodies & lenses may be incompatible I’m still using 10 year old flashes but our old lenses won’t autofocus on the newer bodies so we needed to update.
+Keep in mind (some) camera manufacturers are always updating – newer bodies & lenses may be incompatible I’m still using 10 year old flashes but some of our ancient lenses won’t autofocus on the newer bodies so we need to update.